Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_automanage/arc_automanage_machine_configuration_custom_linux/_index.md

 ## Azure resources

-> **NOTE: For the remaining code blocks in this article, copy the code into ```/home/arcdemo/MachineConfiguration.ps1``` , mark the lines you want to run and click F8.
+> **Note:** For the remaining code blocks in this article, copy the code into ```/home/arcdemo/MachineConfiguration.ps1``` , mark the lines you want to run and click F8.
 Alternatively, right click the selected commands and click Run Selection:**

 ![Screenshot of PowerShell script and Run Selection menu option](./13.png)